i3-unit/AnalyzAIRR/README.md

 # AnalyzAIRR

-AnalyzAIRR is a AIRR-compliant R package developed to analyze bulk Ig/TCR repertoire datasets.
+AnalyzAIRR is an R package developed to analyze bulk Ig/TCR repertoire datasets.

 - It proposes an analytical routine starting with data exploration, leading to in-depth statistical comparisons with the aim of answering defined biological questions.
 - It allows the calculation of a set of diversity measures and statistical metrics applicable at any level of granularity.